yoryi44/yoryi44/README.md

 ### About me🧑:
 I am Computer Engineering and a Certified Java Developer by (Universidad Remington and SENA).<br/>
-I have done Internship as a FullStack Developer as well as Website Tester.<br/>
+I have done Internship as a FullStack Developer and Android Development.<br/>
 I am interested in learning DS,ML,AI and would 💖 to grow my knowledge in these Technologies.

 <img align="right" alt="GIF" src="https://owaisnoor.info/blog/wp-content/uploads/2019/03/maxresdefault.jpg" width="400" height="280" />

 - 🔭 I’m currently working on Frontend Web Development & Android Development.
-- 🌱 I’m currently learning Backend Development.
+- 🌱 I’m currently learning Backend Development and Flutter.
 - 👯 I’m looking to collaborate with Fullstack Web and Android Developers.
 - 🤔 I’m looking for help with Open source Contribution.
 - 💬 Ask me about Frontend and Android Development.